Ibrose/Ibrose.github.io/README.md

 <img src="https://user-images.githubusercontent.com/81448385/144530339-aa475a48-9455-499c-b8ab-be6bc496cae7.png"/>
 <img src="https://user-images.githubusercontent.com/81448385/144530541-df45fbe3-42b3-422e-a3fc-2494f7e20e3c.png"/>

 Nugu uses all those data above, to check pokemon with similar data as input pokemon.
-It gets pokemon data in csv file and save it as data.
-And it gets the ‘name’ column of data, where the name of every pokemon is saved.
-In the poke\_recommend function, it calculates cosine similarity of the input and 898 pokemon’s data, from third column to the last (poppoint, wellknown, legendary, recent, sets, gen, prime, destype) by using cos\_sim function and save it into list poke\_sim.
-In the poke\_sim[0], it saves names of pokemon, and in poke\_sim[1], it saves cosine similarities.
-After it is done, we sort it according to poke\_sim[1], by using ‘key = lambda x: x[1]’.
-Also, we want the bigger similarities to come first so we set reverse = True.
-To get three pokemon that has highest similarity, we save pokelist[pokesim[1][0]], pokelist[pokesim[2][0]], pokelist[pokesim[3][0]], and save it as poke\_out.
-We do not get pokelist[pokesim[0][0]] since it will be the input pokemon itself.
-So we save those three in poke\_ret[0] and cosine similarities (poke\_sim) in poke\_ret[1] and return poke\_ret.
+In the poke_recommend function, it calculates cosine similarity of every Pokémon’s data, but it uses only the data from the third column to the last one (poppoint, wellknown, legendary, recent, sets, gen, prime, destype), using cos_sim function and saving it into a list, poke_sim.
+In the poke_sim[0], it saves names of Pokémon, and in poke_sim[1], it saves cosine similarity values.
+After this is done, we sort the list according to poke_sim[1], by using ‘key = lambda x: x[1]’.
+Also, we want the bigger similarities to come first, so we set reverse = True.
+To get the three Pokémon that has the highest similarity, we save pokelist[pokesim[1][0]], pokelist[pokesim[2][0]], pokelist[pokesim[3][0]], and save it as poke_out.
+We do not save pokelist[pokesim[0][0]] since it will be the input Pokémon itself.
+So we save those three in poke_ret[0] and their cosine similarities (poke_sim) in poke_ret[1] and return poke_ret.

 <img src="https://user-images.githubusercontent.com/81448385/144530631-cdcbed2f-28e3-4871-a419-67312b624c40.png"/>
 For example, this is the result of similar pokemon of Bulbasaur(이상해씨), we got 6 pokemon names and made it as graph.
 We will get top 3 most similar pokemon and return to NUGU and say it.